How to Get an 850 Credit Score

 Work toward paying down existing debt

-Paying down debt should be a priority; this will lower the amount owed and help keep your payments up to date.
+Paying down debt should be a priority because it will lower the amount owed and help keep your payments up to date.

 Paying off existing debt also helps to create financial freedom and flexibility because it limits your monthly expenses to just what is absolutely necessary each month.
-This allows you to build up cash flow and savings more quickly instead of having to make large payments toward debts each month, which leaves less money available for other needs.
+This practice can allow you to build cash flow and savings more quickly instead of having to make large payments toward debt each month, which leaves less money available for other needs.

 Keep your credit utilization rate low

-Experts suggest using no more than 30% of your available credit — the lower the better.
+Experts suggest using no more than 30% of your available credit and the lower, the better.
 Strive for a 1% percent utilization if you want an 850 credit score.

 It’s important for credit scores to reflect not only the amount of debt held but also the types of debt.
 This type of analysis allows lenders to understand the level of risk associated with extending financing or other services to someone.

 The most common combination for perfect credit is a mix of revolving accounts (credit cards) and installment accounts (student loans, car loans, mortgages).
-This shows you have experience managing both short-term obligations such as credit cards as well as longer-term commitments that require regular payments over time like student loans.
+This combination shows you have experience managing short-term obligations such as credit cards and longer-term commitments that require regular payments over time, like student loans.
 Ideally, this mix should also include a diverse range of accounts from different institutions; having several creditors shows you have been successful in securing financing from many sources.

 Don’t apply for more credit too often